5.5: How Drugs Affect Neurotransmitters

 Cannabis

 The sensations of slight euphoria, relaxation, and amplified auditory and visual perceptions produced by marijuana are due almost entirely to its effect on the cannabinoid receptors in the brain.
 These receptors are present almost everywhere in the brain, and an endogenous molecule that binds to them naturally has been identified: anandamide (Devane et al., 1992).
-We are thus dealing with the same kind of mechanism as in the case of opiates that bind directly to the receptors for endorphins, the body’s natural morphines.
+This mechanism parallels opiates, which bind directly to the receptors for endorphins, the body’s natural morphines.

 Anandamide is involved in regulating mood, memory, appetite, pain, cognition, and emotions.
 When cannabis is introduced into the body, its active ingredient, Delta-9-tetrahydrocannabinol (THC), can therefore interfere with all of these functions.